anaclumos/extracranial/Brain/Research/Satori.md

 ## [Introducing OG Image Generation: Fast, dynamic social card images at the Edge - Vercel](https://vercel.com/blog/introducing-vercel-og-image-generation-fast-dynamic-social-card-images)

-- _This approach is 5x faster than existing solutions by using Vercel Edge Functions, WebAssembly, and a brand new core library for converting HTML/CSS into SVGs._
+- _This approach is 5x faster than existing solutions by using [[Vercel]] Edge Functions, [[WebAssembly]], and a brand new core library for converting HTML/CSS into SVGs._
 - _We released [og-image.vercel.app](https://og-image.vercel.app/) four years ago to enable developers to dynamically generate [open graph](https://ogp.me/) (OG) images by taking a screenshot of an HTML page inside of a Serverless Function_
 - Indeed, I also used this for a while. [anaclumos/cho-sh-og-image: Open Graph Image as a Service](https://github.com/anaclumos/cho-sh-og-image). [[OGIaaS]]